pypeit/PypeIt/doc/installing.rst

    directory structure. ``numba`` also does not yet officially support Python 3.9.

- - At the moment, an implicit dependency on PyQt5 remains (in addition to PySide2) because of our dependence on ``linetools``.
+ - At the moment, an implicit dependency on QT bindings remains (either PyQT5 or PySide2) because of our dependence on ``linetools``.

  - Note that ``shapely`` is provided as an optional dependency, but is only